weegeeday/ESP32-Discord-Bot/README.md

 used: https://github.com/jpdunn/Discord-Bot-Template
-# Discord-Bot-Template
+# ESP32 Discord Bot
-A Visual Studio template for a Discord.NET bot written in C# very broken
+Discord.NET bot written in C#, to communicate with an esp32. very broken